nilanbais/storingsanalyse-generator/README.md

 - **bin_names** - List with the unique main level values.
 ---
 ### *pp*._prep_end_step_summary(input_dict)
-Module that counts the times a value has been seen in a bin.
+Method that counts the times a value has been seen in a bin.

 #### Parameters
 - **input_dict** - The input dictionary (result of *pp*._prep_second_step()).
 ---
 ### *pp*.filter_prep_output(list_of_lists, available_categories)
-This module filers the prep_output to return a modified copy of the list_of_lists (LOL) and the list of corresponding available categories, where all the categories of which all the values in the LOL are '0' are filtered out.
+This method filers the prep_output to return a modified copy of the list_of_lists (LOL) and the list of corresponding available categories, where all the categories of which all the values in the LOL are '0' are filtered out.
 Both the objects NEED TO BE sorted and stay in that order.